ApolloNet/amazing-mazes/README.md

 `icon` (string, optional): a unicode icon displayed when the hero comes to that event's cell.

+`visible` (int, optional, default: 1):

+- 0: the icon of the event is not visible on the maze
+- 1: the icon is visible

-`once` (int, optional, default: "1"):
+`once` (int, optional, default: 1):

-- "0": the event occurs each time the hero comes to that event's cell
+- 0: the event occurs each time the hero comes to that event's cell
-- "1": the event occurs only one time
+- 1: the event occurs only one time

 ## Event types